r-lib/otel/README.md

 ## Shiny apps

-otel has convenience functions to tie otel sesssions to Shiny sessions:
+otel has convenience functions to tie otel sessions to Shiny sessions:

 - Use `start_shiny_app()` from the `global.R` file, before the app start up.